Wednesday June 12 - Arrival

 A short way from the great stone circle lies the mysterious pyramid-shaped Silbury Hill, the largest artificial structure in Europe associated with ancient harvest rituals.
 We may also visit the chambered mound of West Kennet Long Barrow, an ancient underground chamber with powerful acoustics.

-Wednesday June 17 Glastonbury Tor, Gog and Magog, Chalice Well
+Tuesday June 18 - Glastonbury Tor, Gog and Magog, Chalice Well - Chalice Well Divine Feminine Ceremony

 We will climb Glastonbury Tor, topped by St Michael's Tower, the centre point of the ancient Isle of Avalon and a beacon of spirituality.
 From here you can see for miles all over the ‘Summerlands.’